asterisk/documentation/docs/Historical-Documentation/Development/Historical-Policies-and-Procedures/Patch-Contribution-Process/New-Feature-Guidelines.md

 New features are developed against Asterisk [trunk](http://svn.asterisk.org/svn/asterisk/trunk/).
 You may propose that a feature be included in a release branch as well, if the feature is appropriate for the type of release branch.
 New features included in a release branch **must** have accompanying automated tests.
 See [Software Configuration Management Policies](/Development/Policies-and-Procedures/Software-Configuration-Management-Policies) for more information about the various branches in Asterisk.

-!!! tip **  In general, there are very few "requirements" when developing a new feature.
-Where something is required, it is specifically noted that developers **must
+/// tip
-    perform some action.
+In general, there are very few "requirements" when developing a new feature.
+Where something is required, it is specifically noted that developers **must** perform some action.
 However, the following guidelines exist to help you get your feature into Asterisk.
 The fewer of these guidelines that are followed, the more burden is placed on the Asterisk developer community to review and verify the correctness of your feature for you.
 This may limit the speed at which your feature can be incorporated into Asterisk.

-[//]: # (end-tip)
+///

 Planning
 --------